Indoor Air Can Cause Health Problems

 Clear lack of air movement.

-Dirty or faulty central heating or air conditioning.
+Dirty or broken central heating or air conditioning.

 Damaged flue pipes or chimneys.

-Excessive humidity.
-A relative humidity of 30% to 50% is generally recommended for homes.
+Too much humidity.
+A relative humidity of 30% to 50% is generally advised for homes.
 Remove standing water, water-damaged materials, and wet surfaces.
-These can serve as a breeding ground for molds, mildews, bacteria, and insects.
+These can be a breeding ground for molds, mildews, bacteria, and insects.

 Molds and mildew.